Reloaded-Project/Reloaded-III/docs/Common/Configuration/About.md

 - Support for every possible kind of data.
     - Some very domain specific configurations may still use separate binaries.

+## UX for Configuration 'Layers'

+!!! info "The UX around this is stupidly complicated."

+The planned UX for the time being is the following.

+- Package settings UI is scoped per loadout.
+- Package configs can declare groups.
+- Groups can opt in to be 'globally configurable' (a.k.a. `show_global`)
+    - This automatically puts them in a 'Global' section in the UI.
+    - Alternatively a user may manually add them to the global section.
+        - That is saved in the [Game Config][game-config].

 ## Sections